Virtuoso Award entries are evaluated against the global standard of the communications profession using IABC’s Seven-point Scale of Excellence.

 Scoring & Evaluation Criteria

 Scoring and evaluation criteria for the Virtuoso Awards is aligned to that used by IABC Awards programs around the world, including the global Gold Quill Awards and the Canadian Silver Leaf Awards.
-To reflect the regional nature of the program, the scores needed to win a Virtuoso Award have been slightly lowered when compared to those needed to win a Gold Quill or Silver Leaf Award.
+To reflect the local nature of the program, the scores needed to win a Virtuoso Award have been slightly lowered when compared to those needed to win a Gold Quill or Silver Leaf Award.

 Entries are reviewed using standardized scoring and criteria.
 Winning entries must demonstrate that they have met clearly stated objectives, show originality and demonstrate results based on measured outcomes.
 Evaluators will consider how well a program was conceived and executed, how appropriate the chosen strategy and objectives were for the audience and desired results, and how the outcomes were measured and achieved.